+Cable car by definition is a must in every city, but in Sarajevo, it is added value, and because of it, it has to be on everyone’s things to do on Sarajevo list.
 After 26 years this Cable car is once again, fully functional.
 Why is it so unique?
-This cable car was quite popular before the siege of Sarajevo, and when it was destroyed, part of the city soul was destroyed with it.
-You can only imagine how locals were happy to find out that Cable car will once again become lively place with many local and foreign people.
+This cable car was quite popular before the siege of Sarajevo, and when it was destroyed, part of the city’s soul was destroyed with it.
+You can only imagine how locals were happy to find out that the Cable car will once again become a lively place with many local and foreign people.
 Every car cabin is equipped with cameras and all of them are pet-friendly.

 Here sitting in a tram and riding the entire round through the city is unquestionably an adventure.
 Trams are quite loud and very old.
-You will often hear locals say that they are “from Austro-Hungarian period”.
+You will often hear locals say that they are “from the Austro-Hungarian period”.
 If you are looking for experience please enjoy loud trams.
-Will power go out?
+Can the power go out?
 Will it stop all of a sudden?
-Will it take the wrong turn and go to station instead of going to the other side of the city?
+Will it take the wrong turn and go to the station instead of going to the other side of the city?
 You never know.
-One tram ticket is 1.60KM (if you buy it outside of tram on local stores you can find at almost every tram stop) and 1.80KM if you buy it from the drivers.
+One tram ticket is 1.60KM (if you buy it outside of the team at local stores you can find it at almost every tram stop) and 1.80KM if you buy it from the drivers.

 While reading this header your first thought would probably be “What is Stećak/Stećci?”
 First I will tell you why the word can be written differently.
-Stećak is a singular word while Stećci is plural word.
+Stećak is a singular word while Stećci is a plural word.
 What are they?
 They are medieval tombstones.
-Before Ottoman period, Bosnia had it’s own Kingdom, so naturally we will have medieval tombstones.
-There are 60 000 of them in the entire Bosnia and Herzegovina, but you can also find smaller number of them in Croatia, Serbia and Montenegro.
+Before the Ottoman period, Bosnia had it’s own Kingdom, so naturally, we will have medieval tombstones.
+There are 60 000 of them in the entire Bosnia and Herzegovina, but you can also find a smaller number of them in Croatia, Serbia, and Montenegro.
 So if you can find it in 3 more countries why are they so unique?
-Answer to that is simple.
+The answer to that is simple.

-Fun fact regarding many engraved drawings and writing on these tombstones, you will never and i mean NEVER find a stećak with a Bosnian man that’s bowing to someone.
+Fun fact regarding many engraved drawings and writing on these tombstones, you will never and I mean NEVER find a stećak with a Bosnian man that’s bowing to someone.
 Bosnian man is always standing proudly and will never bow down to someone.

-Work hours: Tue to Fri: 10:00 – 19:00; Weekend: 10:00 -14:00
+⏱ Tue to Fri: 10:00 – 19:00; Weekend: 10:00 -14:00